Ochoja/sass-repo/README.md

 ## Subheader

-Use sass compiler if css file is missing
+Use sass compiler if css file is missing.

 Compile main.scss